Chinese and Japanese influences inspire this Hoisin Chicken Ramen, a glorious Hoisin Chicken breast and Swiss chard in a noodle broth.

-- Mix together the hoisin sauce, Dark Soy, Fish Sauce and mirin to form and use it to coat the chicken breasts and allow to marinade for 1 hour
+- Mix together the hoisin sauce, Dark Soy, Fish Sauce and mirin to form and use it to coat the chicken breasts and allow to marinate for 1 hour.

-- Bring a pan of water to the boil and add one egg and boil to just beyond soft which should take 6 minutes
+- Whilst the chicken is cooking bring a pan of water to the boil and add an egg and cook for 6 minutes.

-- Whilst the egg is boiling stir in the miso paste into the stock mixture and remove the star anise
+- Stir the miso paste into the stock mixture and remove the star anise.

-- Add your egg noodles to the simmering stock and after 1 or 2 minutes stir in the swiss chard leaves
+- Add the egg noodles to the stock and cook for 2 minutes.

 I usually batch freeze my chicken stock in 250ml servings and if I want an Asian style broth I will infuse with flavourings at a later date.
 Adapted from Wagamama